avanzu/node-packages/packages/kernel/README.md

     }
 }
 ```
+> [!NOTE]
-> **Notice:** it is totally fine to use arrow functions instead of named ones if you prefer the syntax.<br/>However, named functions provide the additional benefit to have their names show up in the stack trace which makes debugging much easier.
+> it is totally fine to use arrow functions instead of named ones if you prefer the syntax.<br/>However, named functions provide the additional benefit to have their names show up in the stack trace which makes debugging much easier.

 ### Adding middlewares
 Since the server component is a koa application, you can use any pre made middleware from the koa ecosystem.